vinodkd/halo/journal.md

 **Sun Apr 19 22:16:54 2015** : LP seems to work fine with the one test I did.
 Need to try one more file and then add an `lpgen` script to package.json; and merge the branch back to master.

 **Mon Apr 20 00:14:12 2015** : LP is working fine for the docs.
 Will merge into master after this checkin.

+**Mon Apr 20 00:26:40 2015** : Got numbers with -'s and .'s in the parser, but its failing for ssi.halo.
+Need to see where the overlap is.

+**Mon Apr 20 02:56:29 2015** : finally fixed it. problem was the name rule was used everywhere. crated a new nvalue rule and put the number rule there, leaving the use of name in nvpair intact, and the use of text from within name and other places intact.
+This cleared the error where in ssi.halo the edge desc was being parsed as a number with resultant errors.